Non-Owner Car Insurance

 According to AAA, the average cost to operate and own your vehicle is 70.7 cents a mile which totals a whopping $5,925 annual average (if the car is driven 10,000 miles annually).
 The main components that contribute to the real costs of owning your car are*:

 Although the low sticker price of a Kia or a Hyundai may look like a steal, over the long haul those vehicles have lower resale values than cars such as Hondas or Toyotas.
-According to Consumer Reports, after five years of car ownership and weighing the depriciation of the vehicles, Hyundais are not proven to be less expensive with comparable Honda’s models.
+According to Consumer Reports, after five years of car ownership and weighing the depreciation of the vehicles, Hyundais are not proven to be less expensive with comparable Honda’s models.

 Fuel expenses total nearly one quarter of the total costs of car ownership.
 Regardless of the initial sticker price, over time, a gas consuming SUV will cost significantly more to own and operate then a gas “sipper” (based on average gas station cost of $2.30 per gallon).

-Insurance rates may vary according to your vehicle, car owner’s age, driving history and location of registration and will fluctuate accordingly.
+Insurance rates may vary according to your vehicle, car owner’s age, driving history, and location of registration and will fluctuate accordingly.

 This number differs from “value depreciation”.
 It is based on the annual wear and tear of your vehicle determined by miles driven.